michaelm4320/Etch-a-Sketch/README.md

 # Etch-a-Sketch
-A browser version of Etch-A-Sketch
+A browser version of Etch-A-Sketch using Javascript.